robindauteuil/projet3_Aidez_MacGyver_s_echapper/README.md

 #projet3
 There is one level.
 The game window is a square that display 15 sprites in length, Mac Gyver is moving from sprite to sprite.
-The structure (start, location of the walls, finish) is saved in a file yo easily modify it if necessary.
+The structure (start, location of the walls, finish) is saved in a file to easily modify it if necessary.

 The objects are distributed randomly in the maze and will change location if the user relaunches the game.
 The objects are pick up if Mac Gyver goes on them.